MartinT86/MartinT86.github.io/_posts/PUB2017-09-03-trunk-based-development-debate.md

 ---
 layout: post
-title: "Five Whys Retro"
+title: "Trunk based development debate"
-description: "I tested doing the five whys at a retro, here's how it went"
+description: "I recently took part in a debate arguing for trunk based development, here's how it went"
-tags: [retro]
+tags: [Source control]
 ---

-The Five Whys technique is a tool to help in root cause analysis and I thought it might be a good excercise to try out in a retro.
+Recently I had the opportunity to take part in a debate of trunk based development vs branching.
+Here's how it went.

+## What is trunk based development?

+In trunk based development all developers work only from the trunk or master.
+No branches are created for feature development or

-## What is it?
+## What is branching?

+## My arguments for trunk based development

+## Conclusion